 In this digital age, so few untackled taboos remain.
 From sexuality to periods to menopause, the realities of womanhood are increasingly debated in the open, the pins of misplaced propriety being gradually knocked down one by one.
-And yet, how often have you heard a woman speak of being denied an abortion, forced to carry a child she’s not sure she can provide for, denied adequate healthcare when that child is born unwell?
+And yet, how often have you heard a woman speak of being denied an abortion, forced to carry a child she’s not sure she can provide for, only to be denied adequate healthcare when that child is born unwell?

 Were you to picture such a situation, where would it take place?
 Zimbabwe?
 Poland?
 Were you to picture this woman, who would she be?
 I can’t imagine you’d conjure American Christa Parravani, bestselling author, liberal New York native, Columbia graduate, university professor and mother of two children, and then three.
 For Parravani is that woman, her third child, a son named Keats, the baby she initially sought to terminate.
-And now, in Loved and Wanted, she is turning the page on a taboo of motherhood over which few have dared to tread.
+And now, in Loved and Wanted, she is turning the page on a taboo of motherhood few have dared to tackle.

 Ready to join The Flock?

 When you join The Flock, you pay it forward.
 Every paid subscription generates a second for a woman on reduced income, ensuring we remain advertising-free and accessible to all.

 Want to support us?
 Subscribe below for just £4.99 a month and get your first 14 days free.
 Can’t afford that right now?
 We'll be reopening our waitlist for paid forward memberships soon, so watch this space.